 Cat Urine Includes, But Is Not Limited, To Three Constituents

 Cat dander particles are the smallest of major allergens.
 At 2.5 to 10 micrometers, they’re smaller than dust mites and dog dander.
-Cat dander is also small enough to become airborne and settle on walls, carpet, upholstery, clothing, and enter a person's lungs.
+Cat dander is also small enough to become airborne and become absorbed within the walls, carpet, upholstery, clothing, and enter a person's lungs.
 These allergens can linger in your home, causing you symptoms months after the animal is gone.

 Used cat litter contains several chemicals, such as ammonia, amines and mercaptans (thiols).
 These are gases that are discharged from cat urine and feces, which degrade in stages.
 During the first stage, ammonia is formed, then amines and mercaptans.